 - Potential customers

 - Business in your neighborhood or community

 - Your competitors

-By using a Twitter client like Tweetdeck, you can easily create separate timelines just for your lists.
-This helps you to distinguish the most interesting people for your business from the crowd so you can pay extra attention to what they are saying.
+Using a Twitter client like Tweetdeck, you can easily create separate timelines for your lists.
+This helps you distinguish the most interesting people for your business from the crowd so you can pay extra attention to what they say.

 Step 9: Finding local customers to engage with